- Dermal fillers are an effective treatment for lines and wrinkles on the forehead.

 Side Effects of Using Forehead Fillers

-Filler injections are considered to be a safe skin care treatment when performed by a trained professional.
-However, there are some side effects associated with injection that may occur after treatment, including:
+Filler injections are considered to be a safe, noninvasive treatments when performed by a trained experienced professional; however there are still some risks of side effects including:

 - Bruising